bartosz121/the-hatchlor-demo-bartosz121/CONTRIBUTING.md

         ```
         to look for recurring communication patterns.

-5. Please check that your changes don't break any unit tests with
+5. Please check that your changes don't break any tests with
-   `hatch run test:cov` or `hatch run test:no-cov` to run the unitest with
+   `hatch run test` or `hatch run cov-cicd` to run the tests with coverage reports.
-   or without coverage reports, respectively.

 ### Submit your contribution